itsthejb/docker-ispconfig/README.md

 ## History/Todo's
   * Initially Dockerfile from jerob : https://github.com/jerob/docker-ispconfig - thanks for the excellent work.
   * Start new repro: ispconfig-docker (cleanups for my purposes).
-  * Implement build/run/start/stop management with docker-compose
+  * Implement build/login/start/stop management with docker-compose
   * Wrapper script [./do] to build image, manage container and control ispconfig.
   * modified supervisord (proper shutdown, supervisorctl, linking /etc/init.d/<services>, proxy scripts for postfix
   * enable/disable ispconfig services
   * tracking possibility of ispconfig file modifications (./do track)
   * install config files on every start up (certs, ssh-keys, main.cf, ..) from a service share (./do ovw)
-  * configure ispconfig from host: set server_name, passwords ... (./do ispc config)
+  * configure ispconfig from host: set server_name, passwords ... (./do config)
   * volumes (keep /etc, /usr, /var/lib/mysql,.. in the container)
-  * migration (./do ispc mig)
+  * migration (./do migrate)
   * bootstrap directories only if the target is a emptydir. remove /etc/bootsp...
   * cleanup supervisord start scripts
   * TBD: docu for ovw:  examples: certs, disabe/enable services